tAndreani/IPVARIABLE/README.md

-# ChIP Reproducibility
+# ChIP-seq reproducibility

-Chip reproducibility is a method able to distinguish sticky and stochastic variable DNA binding regions in a given cell type.
+ChIP-seq reproducibility is a method capable to distinguish DNA regions that are bounded by several proteins and replicates within the same genomic locations.
+Also the tool can report noisy or regions that tend to variate stochastically in a given cell type of interest.

+`test description`